-When a tenant leaves without paying rent, you might be left with hundreds or thousands of dollars missing from your business funds.
+When a tenant leaves without paying rent, you might have hundreds or thousands of dollars missing from your business funds.
 The exact amount will depend on the property and how much rent is owed, but the bottom line remains the same.
 Your business could suffer due to this loss of income.
 Is it worth pursuing that money?

-Ultimately, you’ll need to decide if doing so will be worth your effort.
-In some cases, the time you spend will not be worth the rent once collected.
-The only way to make that call, however, is to know what collecting after a tenant left owing rent entails.
+Ultimately, you’ll need to decide if doing so will be worthwhile.
+Sometimes, your time will not be worth the rent once collected.
+However, the only way to make that call is to know what collecting after a tenant leaves owing rent entails.
 Today, you can learn just that.

 A Table Of Contents On Tenants Leaving Without Paying